 Modified Polyamine Epoxy

 An advanced generation, 100% solids, high-build epoxy for the protection of steel and concrete.
-It provides excellent resistance to abrasion and is suitable for immersion service in potable water, wastewater, crude oil, and finished fuel environments.
+It provides excellent resistance to abrasion and is suitable for immersion service in potable water and wastewater environments.
 Specialized curing mechanism allows for faster cure response with airless spray application.